dchu096/dweeber/README.md

 # Bugs

 There are bugs all over the code as I'm always going for the most features as possible.
-I have been working to repair some already, but still a lot of repair ing is left for the future, if you would like to help please do submit pull requests.
+I have been working to repair some already, but still a lot of repairing is left for the future, if you would like to help please do submit pull requests.

 # Self-hosting??